Mobster Al Capone’s granddaughters are selling his possessions, partly out of fear of wildfires

 The suspicion aimed at Capone was based on a rivalry between his gang and that of Moran, who had been using the North Clark Street garage where the bootleggers were slain to store his liquor.
 Considered the biggest obstacle to Capone’s power, Moran’s gang had killed Capone allies, hijacked their liquor shipments and competed in protection rackets.
 Moran used to mockingly refer to Capone as “The Beast,” according to the Chicago Tribune.

-Chicago police who arrived at the garage after the assassinations found one gang member, Frank Gusenberg, barely hanging onto life and pressed him to identify his killers.
+Chicago police who arrived at the garage after the assassinations found one gang member, Frank Gusenberg, barely hanging on to life and pressed him to identify his killers.
 Gusenberg wouldn’t talk.

 Witnesses saw the assailants speed off in a black Cadillac with a siren and rifle rack, like the cars police used, the Tribune reported.
 Inside, the dead included gang members and Reinhardt Schwimmer, an optician who hung out with the gang.